-To support and protect our families, we have modified our visitor policy to allow only one healthy adult visitor per mother in the Women’s Pavilion, including the Triage, Labor & Delivery, Family Care and Antenatal Care Units.
+To support and protect our families, our visitor policy allows for one healthy adult visitor per mother in the Alexander D. Brickler, MD Women’s Pavilion, encompassing our Triage, Labor & Delivery, Family Care and Antenatal Care Units.
 This one visitor must be the same individual for the mother’s entire hospitalization.

+Review the full visitor policy and below for answers to additional questions you may have.
 We encourage you to discuss this policy with your obstetricians and incorporate it into your birth plans.
 For more details regarding what to expect download our labor and delivery frequently asked questions guide here.

 Frequently Asked Questions

 Does my one visitor need to be the same person for my entire hospitalization?